1922 United Kingdom general election in Northern Ireland

 The focus of politics in Northern Ireland had shifted to the Parliament of Northern Ireland, after the first general election to the House of Commons of Northern Ireland in May 1921.
 The party leaders of the three parties had been elected to seats in this parliament rather than at Westminster.

 Results

+Voting only took place for 3 of 13 seats.
+The other 10 MPs (all Ulster Unionists) were unopposed.